saisudheer184/Webdevelopment/README.md

 1.1.web pages look great on mobile, tablet, and desktop
 2.Image Carousel Using JavaScript
 3.Fetch Data from an API Using JavaScript
+Task4
+1.Portfolio
+2.To DO List
+3.Sort and Filter